-The Flesh and Blood Show is a 1972 British horror film produced and directed by Pete Walker from a screenplay by Alfred Shaughnessy.
-It stars Ray Brooks, Jenny Hanley, Luan Peters and Patrick Barr.
+The Flesh and Blood Show is a 1972 British horror film produced and directed by Pete Walker (House of the Long Shadows; Frightmare; House of Whipcord; et al) from a screenplay written by Alfred Shaughnessy.
+The movie stars Ray Brooks, Jenny Hanley, Luan Peters and Patrick Barr.

-A group of young actors rehearsing a new play in a derelict theatre at the end of a seaside pier are murdered one by one…
+A group of young actors rehearsing a new improvised play in a derelict theatre at the end of a seaside pier are murdered one by one by a hooded killer…

 There’s very little blood and a good deal of flesh.
 The Flesh and Blood Show was Walker’s first horror film.
-Before moving into the horror genre, Walker specialized in making sexploitation movies and it’s kind of obvious that, when he directed this film, he was still more comfortable asking people to undress than asking them to play dead.
+Before moving into the horror genre, Walker specialized in making titillating titles and it’s kind of obvious that, when he directed this film, he was still more comfortable asking people to undress than asking them to play dead.

 As opposed to other slasher films, the majority of the young cast survives and the almost all of the murders occur off-screen.
 Every couple of minutes or so, someone else is getting undressed.
 The constant nudity actually starts to get pretty funny after a while.
 One could very easily use The Flesh and Blood Show to construct a drinking game.